TonyHuang0327/music-guessing/README.md

 The server will run on http://localhost:3001 by default.

 ## Environment Variables
--SPOTIFY_CLIENT_ID - Your Spotify API client ID -SPOTIFY_CLIENT_SECRET - Your Spotify API client secret -PORT - The port the server runs on (default: 3001)
+- SPOTIFY_CLIENT_ID - Your Spotify API client ID
+- SPOTIFY_CLIENT_SECRET - Your Spotify API client secret
+- PORT - The port the server runs on (default: 3001)

 ## Game Rules
-1.Players join a room and wait for the host to start the game.
+1. Players join a room and wait for the host to start the game.
-2.The game plays a short music preview.
+2. The game plays a short music preview.
-3.Players have limited time to select the correct song from four options.
+3. Players have limited time to select the correct song from four options.
-4.Points are awarded based on speed and accuracy.
+4. Points are awarded based on speed and accuracy.
-5.The game continues for multiple rounds until the host ends it.
+5. The game continues for 10 rounds.

 ## Contributing
 Feel free to fork this repository and submit pull requests.
 Contributions are welcome!